Chiral perturbation theory of the hyperfine splitting in (muonic) hydrogen

 Analogously to Ref.\ \cite[Eq.~(12)]{Alarcon:2013cba}, we try to find an approximation for the hfs master formula assuming that the photon energy in the atomic system is small compared to all other scales.
 Thus, we expand the numerator of \Eqref{VVCS_hfs} around $\nu=0$.
 The resulting approximate formula for the polarizability contribution to the hfs we call $\tilde E$: \beq \eqlab{Approxhfs} \tilde E(nS)=\frac{E_\mathrm{F}}{n^3}\frac{4\al}{\pi mM}\frac{1}{1+\kappa}\int_{0}^\infty \!\dd Q\, Q\, (v_l-1)\,\bar I_1(Q^2). \eeq For B$\chi$PT, it gives:

 In Fig.~\ref{HBfig}, we show \Eqref{Approxhfs} as a running integral with cut-off $Q_\mathrm{max}$ (gray line), this time for the $2S$ hfs in $\mu$H. In addition, we show the contributions of the longitudinal-transverse (orange line) and helicity-difference (blue line) cross sections to \Eqref{Approxhfs}, and the exact result from \Eqref{POL}.
-One can conclude, that the quality of the approximation is rather poor.
+One can easily see that the quality of the approximation is indeed rather poor.